hemenkapadia/hydeX/_posts/2013-12-29-hyde-example-content.md

 ---
 layout: post
 title: Hyde - HTML and Markdown example content
-excerpt: A template showcase post for Markdown and HTML constructs supported by Hyde.
+excerpt: A showcase post for Markdown and HTML constructs supported by Hyde.
 Must read for anyone who wants to use this template for their Jekyll site.
 comments: true
 tags:
   - Jekyll